 - 1. The Java Conformance tool may throw an exception during Java Conformance testing on Windows. - 2.
 A Failed test result sometimes generates an "Inspection Required" overall test report result. - 3.
 Some windows in the CTS GUI may not be sized correctly to fit all of their contents. - 4.
 CTS Java sample projects and datamodel need to be updated.
 Sample projects that rely on the sample project datamodel are disabled. - 5.
 Sample C++ TypeAbstraction projects may not run successfully on Windows 10 when the CTS is extracted to a long folder path due to path length and cmd.exe command character length limits on Windows. - 6.
-The IDL compiler (Ideal) may not produce source code for a USM containing valid element names using numeric characters. - 7.
 Microsoft Visual Studio C++ Runtime Library error encountered during compilation of Java samples on Windows 10.
 The error seems to be a minor nuisance, as the sample projects compile and verify as expected.

-Figure 98.
+Figure 97.
 Windows 10 Runtime Library Error Running Java Samples